Azure/iot-operations-sdks/doc/edge_application/README.md

 ## Setup

 Developing an edge application requires a Kubernetes cluster with Azure IoT Operations deployed.
-In additional, the MQTT broker can be configured to allow access from off cluster.
+In additional, the MQTT broker should be configured to allow access from off cluster.

-Follow the [setup instructions](../setup.md) steps to get your development environment ready.
+1. Follow the [setup instructions](../setup.md) to get your development environment ready.

 ## Creating your first application